bridgetownrb/bridgetown/bridgetown-website/src/_docs/installation.md

 category: installation-guides
 ---

 Bridgetown is software written in Ruby, a friendly programming language that maximizes programmer happiness and makes it easy to build and customize open source projects.
 You will need to install Bridgetown as a Gem after you set up your Ruby language environment.
-You will also need to install Node and Yarn to manage your website's frontend assets.
+You will also need to install Node to manage your website's frontend assets.

 {%@ Note do %}
 For a quick summary of how to install Bridgetown, read [Getting Started](/docs/).
 What follows are more in-depth guides to setting up your developer or server environments.